mkvenkatesh/finiteheap.com/_posts/2020-10-10-sqlserver-rds-transactional-push-replication-alias.markdown

 This error is obvious.
 SQL server is not able to reach the target server (subscriber) for some reason.
 It could be firewall but I ruled this out pretty easily.
-The only difference in configuration between my systems and the blog post was that, in the AWS blog post, RDS was running on the default MSSQL port which is 1433.
+The only difference in configuration between my systems and the blog post was that, in the AWS blog post RDS was running on the default MSSQL port which is 1433.
 I was not.
-I changed my RDS port to something other than default for security reasons.
+For security reasons, my RDS was on a different port than the default.
 This could explain the error I'm getting and it did.

 ## Resolution ##

-Now that I kind of knew this could be the problem, I thought I could simply add the port number with the computer name (**EHDYSDS-SHD768, 14019**) in the subscriber connection properties.
+Now that I kind of knew this could be the problem, I thought I could simply add the port number with the computer name (like **EHDYSDS-SHD768, 14019**) in the subscriber connection properties.
 Obviously this didn't work as it can't make sense of the hosts entry and just threw a 'network path was not found' error.